veillette/physics-book/contents/ch31NuclearRadioactivity.md

 * Some nuclei are radioactive—they spontaneously decay destroying some part of their mass and emitting energetic rays, a process called nuclear radioactivity.
-* Nuclear radiation, like x rays, is ionizing radiation, because energy sufficient to ionize matter is emitted in each decay.
+* Nuclear radiation, like X-rays, is ionizing radiation, because energy sufficient to ionize matter is emitted in each decay.
 * The range (or distance traveled in a material) of ionizing radiation is directly related to the charge of the emitted particle and its energy, with